-The final panel ratings shall provide a rank order to the Selecting Official for final funding recommendations.
-The competition manager will make recommendations to the Selecting Official applying the selection factors below.
 The Selecting Official shall award in the rank order unless the proposal is justified to be selected out of rank order based upon one or more of the following factors:

-1. Availability of funding;
+- 1. Availability of funding;

-2. Balance/distribution of funds;
+- 2. Balance/distribution of funds;

-a.
+- a.
 Geographically;

-b.
+- b.
 By type of institutions;

-c.
+- c.
 By type of partners;

-d.
+- d.
 By research areas;

-e.
-By project types;

-3. Whether this project duplicates other projects funded or considered for funding by NOAA or other Federal agencies;

-4. Program priorities and policy factors as described in Sections I (A and B) of this announcement;

-5. Applicant's prior award performance;

-6. Partnerships and/or Participation of targeted groups; and

-7. Adequacy of information necessary for NOAA staff to make a NEPA determination and draft necessary documentation before recommendations for funding are made to the NOAA Grants Officer.
+- e.
+By project types; - 3.
+Whether this project duplicates other projects funded or considered for funding by NOAA or other Federal agencies; - 4.
+Program priorities and policy factors as described in Sections I (A and B) of this announcement; - 5.
+Applicant's prior award performance; - 6.
+Partnerships and/or Participation of targeted groups; and - 7.
+Adequacy of information necessary for NOAA staff to make a NEPA determination and draft necessary documentation before recommendations for funding are made to the NOAA Grants Officer.